45 minutes Timer

 Structure your 45 minutes session into three phases: 5-10 minutes of dynamic warm-up to prepare your body, the core workout for the middle portion, and 5-10 minutes of stretching and cool-down at the end.
 This framework prevents injury and ensures you get the full benefit of every minute.

-Deep Focus Work for 45 minutes
+Deep Cleaning Sessions in 45 minutes